amphi-ai/amphi-etl/README.md

 <br/>

+## Telemetry

+Amphi collects **anonymous telemetry data** to help us understand users and their use-cases better to improve the product.
+You can of course **opt out** in the settings and disable any telemetry collection.

 ## 🛣️ Ecosystem

 Amphi is available as an extension for Jupyterlab, and Amphi ETL is based on Jupyterlab.
 Therefore Jupyterlab extensions can be installed on Amphi ETL.